Battle of Meligalas: German takeover and the establishment of the Security Battalions

 After suffering some early blows, ELAS managed to recover its influence, and from 1944 conducted constant sabotage on the supply routes used by the German army.
-In April 1944, ELAS for the first time attacked a town held by a German garrison at Meligalas, but the assault was beaten back.
-In the same month, EAM leader Georgios Siantos, following reports of indiscipline among the partisan forces in the Peloponnese, sent there Aris Velouchiotis as representative of the Political Committee of National Liberation (PEEA), EAM's newly established parallel government.
+In April 1944, Meligalas became the first town held by a German garrison to be attacked by ELAS, but the assault was beaten back.
+In the same month, EAM leader Georgios Siantos, following reports of indiscipline among the partisan forces in the Peloponnese, sent Aris Velouchiotis there as representative of the Political Committee of National Liberation (PEEA), EAM's newly established parallel government.
 Velouchiotis' task was to reorganize the 3rd ELAS Division, with a total strength of some 6,000 men.
+They were facing 18,000 German soldiers and 5,000 Battalionists.
 Velouchiotis quickly imposed strict discipline, managing to reverse the decline in partisan numbers and increase the number of their attacks on enemy targets.
 The deterioration of the military situation led Felmy to declare the Peloponnese as a combat zone in May, which allowed Le Suire to in turn declare martial law, limiting the civilian population's freedom of movement and assembly.
 Nevertheless, the sweeps and reprisals by the Germans and their collaborators were not enough to reverse ELAS penetration of the countryside in Messenia and neighbouring Laconia.
 In the area of Kalamata, where during the occupation thousands of homes were torched and about 1,500 people had been executed, the reprisals of the Security Battalions continued until late summer.
+Following the assassination of Georganas by the OPLA of Kalamata, a para-military organization of the EAM movement with police duties aiming to punish collaborators, in June, Smyrlis executed 27 communists in retribution.
 In late August, while clashes between the ELAS and the Germans had decreased, those between ELAS and the Security Battalions increased steadily.